tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 {% include image.html file="projects_8.png" %}

-This will lead you to our insights page where you can get an overview of your financial highlights, assessment overview, migration ROI, application resource utilization, security vulnerabilities, and technology breakdown
+This will lead you to our insights page, where you can get an overview of your financial highlights, assessment overview, migration ROI, application resource utilization, security vulnerabilities, and technology breakdown.

 {% include image.html file="projects_9.jpeg" %}